NOAA-MDL/CAMPS/docs/source/mos_metadata/index.rst

 They are presented here, hoping they will prove useful to other groups who deal with similar problems.

 #.
 In OM_procedure, we only document what we do.
-    If we received highly-processed data from outside our system, OM_observedProperty can be set to a code registry entry that describes all of tha external processing.
+    If we received highly-processed data from outside our system, OM_observedProperty can be set to a code registry entry that describes the external processing.

 #.
 No blank OM_procedures.
     There must be at least one step.